-- 21. To make arrangements for the care, custody and control of stocks and stores and maintain detailed stores accounts in a form approved by the PCC CFO.
-Stocks are to be maintained at reasonable levels so as to balance the need for availability and the risk of obsolescence. - 22.
+- 6.22.
+To make arrangements for the care, custody and control of stocks and stores and maintain detailed stores accounts in a form approved by the PCC CFO.
+Stocks are to be maintained at reasonable levels so as to balance the need for availability and the risk of obsolescence. - 6.23.
 A complete stock check is to be undertaken at least once per year either by means of continuous or annual stock take.
 The stock take shall be undertaken and certified by an authorised member of staff who is independent of the stock keeping function.
-This procedure will be followed and a complete stock check undertaken whenever stock keeping duties change. - 23.
-Where significant, values of stocks and stores at 31 March each year are to be certified and included in the annual accounts. - 24.
-Discrepancies between the actual level of stock and the book value of stock for the Force may be written off by the CC CFO up to the level shown in Section F. Amounts for write off by the CC CFO above this value must be referred to the PCC for approval, supported by a written report explaining the reasons for the write off and any investigation undertaken.
+This procedure will be followed and a complete stock check undertaken whenever stock keeping duties change. - 6.24.
+Where significant, values of stocks and stores at 31 March each year are to be certified and included in the annual accounts. - 6.25.
+Discrepancies between the actual level of stock and the book value of stock for the Force may be written off by the CC CFO up to the level shown in Section F. Amounts for write off by the CC CFO above this value must be referred to the PCC for approval, supported by a written report explaining the reasons for the write off and any investigation undertaken. - 6.26.
+Obsolete stock for the Force may be written off by the CC CFO up to the level shown in Section F. Amounts for write off above this value must be referred to the PCC for approval, supported by a written report explaining the reasons for the write off and any investigation undertaken.